-Unitil Corporation ("Unitil" or the "Company") is providing this proxy statement and the accompanying annual report (which includes the Company's Annual Report on Form 10-K for fiscal year 2015) to shareholders in connection with the Company's 2016 Annual Meeting of Shareholders (the "Annual Meeting").
+Unitil Corporation ("Unitil" or the "Company") is providing this proxy statement and the accompanying annual report (which includes the Company's Annual Report on Form 10-K for fiscal year 2016) to shareholders in connection with the Company's 2017 Annual Meeting of Shareholders (the "Annual Meeting").
 The Company's Board of Directors (the "Board") is soliciting your designation of a proxy to vote your shares at the Annual Meeting.
 As a shareholder of the Company, you are invited to attend the Annual Meeting, as well as entitled and requested to vote (if you are a shareholder of record) or to provide voting instructions (if you beneficially own your shares in street name) on the proposals described in this proxy statement.
-This proxy statement provides information to assist you in voting your shares (if you are a shareholder of record) or in providing voting instructions with respect to your shares (if you beneficially own your shares in street name).
+This proxy statement provides information to assist you in voting your shares or in providing voting instructions with respect to your shares.